-If you are being admitted to hospital for a planned (non-emergency) operation, you and any members of your household will be asked to isolate at home for 14 days prior.
+If you are being admitted to hospital for a planned (non-emergency) operation, you, the people you live with and anyone in your support bubble may need to self-isolate before you go into hospital.

-Where possible, you may be asked to complete a test within 72 hours before going to hospital.
+You may also be asked to complete a COVID-19 test within 72 hours before going to hospital.
 This will be arranged for you and you will be contacted with further details before your appointment.